royalpranjal/Search-Engine/README.md

 Normalizing the search results -> done using normalization score<br />
 Normalization score -> (occurences of words in input string)/(total number of words)<br /><br />

 By this normalization score, we calculate the relevance of the links.
-Now, we display them in decreasing order of their relevance.
+Now, we display them in decreasing order of their relevance. <br />
+<br /> <br />

+Before running, make sure you have the required libraries installed.